How to Fix the Mac Boot Camp Error?

 Causes for the Boot Camp Error on macOS

-• Outdated macOS version - Sometimes due to compatibility issues, older versions of macOS do not support any sort of installation or executable files required for the installation of the new Windows operating system on a Mac.
+Outdated macOS version: Compatibility issues with older macOS versions may prevent support for installation or executable files required for installing a new Windows operating system on a Mac.

 Note – While following the methods below to fix this boot camp error, you might end up losing data from macOS.
 If you have lost data during the process, you will need a reliable mac data recovery tool to retrieve the lost data.